rodneyshupe/Cookbook/Recipes/SoupsAndStews/PacificSnapperStewWithPrawnsAndChorizo.rst

    with a slotted spoon and set aside.
 2. Add onion, garlic, leek, and fennel to the pot.
 Saute for 5-7 minutes, or until softened and translucent.
-Stir in thyme saffron and tomato paste, cook for an additional minute to release the flavors.
+Stir in thyme saffron and tomato paste, cook for an additional minute to release the flavours.
 3. Pour in white wine and cook for a few minutes, scraping up any browned bits from the bottom of the pot.
 Add chicken broth, diced tomatoes, and water.
 Bring to a simmer.